jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 _nautical_ variant, that extra turn is wrapped around the preceding turns rather than around the standing part.
-When tied around another rope with the end yanked hard across the first three turns while the standing part is yanked in the opposite direction, the result is a friction hitch which grips very well when loaded but remains adjustable when unloaded.
+When tied around another rope with the end yanked hard across the first three turns while the standing part is yanked in the opposite direction, the result is a friction hitch that grips very well when loaded but remains adjustable when unloaded.
 Use in place of nautical rolling hitch or landlubber's rolling hitch.
 {:#steeplejacks-knot}